pflab-ut/mcube/README.md

 $ make
 ```

-If you would like to use "docker", please execute the following command.
+Otherwise if you would like to use `docker`, please execute the following command.
 ```
 $ make docker
 ```

-Then, create "mcube" file in the top directory of "mcube".

 If cleaning build files, please execute the following command.